aignas/rules_python/docs/sphinx/pip.md

 The "use Bazel downloader for python wheels" experimental feature includes support for the Bazel [Credential Helper][cred-helper-design].

+Your python artifact registry may provide a credential helper for you.
+Refer to your index's docs to see if one is provided.

 See the [Credential Helper Spec][cred-helper-spec] for details.

 [cred-helper-design]: https://github.com/bazelbuild/proposals/blob/main/designs/2022-06-07-bazel-credential-helpers.md